cms-opendata-workshop/workshop2023-lesson-introcloud/setup.md

 > However, it's important to mention that for the Cloud Computing lesson, we will provide temporary resources, so activating your own GCP account credit is not entirely necessary.
 If you do wish to activate your credits, we recommend you do so after the workshop.
 More detailed instructions will follow for the workshop resources!
 {: .testimonial}

-### 2. Minikube:
+### 2. Minikube or K8s on Docker Desktop:
 For this Cloud Pre-exercise, you will need to create a Kubernetes cluster locally to run some tests.

-Minikube is a lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
+- **Minikube** is a lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
 Minikube is available for Linux, macOS, and Windows systems.
 Please click [here](https://minikube.sigs.k8s.io/docs/start/) to get started with the minikube installation.
+- **K8s on Docker Desktop** refers to the feature of Docker Desktop that enables users to run and manage Kubernetes clusters on their local development machines.
+Please click [here](https://docs.docker.com/desktop/kubernetes/) to get started with the K8s on Docker Desktop installation.

 >  To enable Kubernetes on WSL2, you have two options: activating Kubernetes in Docker Desktop or installing Minikube following the Linux option on WSL2 Ubuntu.
 It’s important to note that the Windows instructions for the Minikube installation guide users to PowerShell, but running the CMSSW container there will cause issues.
 Therefore, it is necessary to execute those commands within the Ubuntu shell.
 {: .testimonial}